ddzik19/python-test/README.md

 The user can enter the index of the make that they want to get the average price for.

-Then we use the index of the make teh user entered to count how many cars of that make are in the cars json.
+Then we use the index of the make the user entered to count how many cars of that make are in the cars json.

-After that we are going to get the accumulated price of all teh cars of that make.
-We use a for loop to iterate through the cars and ge their prices if teh cars are of the chosen make.
+After that we are going to get the accumulated price of all the cars of that make.
+We use a for loop to iterate through the cars and ge their prices if the cars are of the chosen make.
 ```python
     accumPrice = 0
     for car in data['cars']: